alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today, I had to present the Memora project in class, with some classmates.

 **Thoughts**: My colleagues also helped me make some improvements to the code by adding database functionality.
 It's incredible now.

+### Day 49: August 08, Friday

+**Today's Progress**: Today I practiced Linux.
+Everything I've learned so far is good to review.

+**Thoughts**: I have an exam tomorrow, so I studied a lot about Linux today.